 This section specifies the cloud platform hardware with a focus on server and accelerator hardware.
 These reference

 designs are examples, not normative.
+This document focuses on x86 processor-based cloud server design; it will address ARM processor-based designs in a future release.

 Regional Cloud Server